adon-cloudcannon/landing-page-test/src/collections/posts/2021-03-04-jekyll-vs--hugo---choosing-the-right-tool-for-the-job.md

 So, you can’t really go wrong with either Jekyll or Hugo.
 Again, they are tried-and-true solutions.

 Whatever you end up choosing, CloudCannon can help make the experience even smoother.
-We even have a range of [themes and templates](https://cloudcannon.com/community/themes/){: target="_blank" rel="noopener"} available for both Hugo and Jekyll, all configured for editing on CloudCannon.
+We even have a range of [themes and templates](https://cloudcannon.com/community/themes/) available for both Hugo and Jekyll, all configured for editing on CloudCannon.

 ## How CloudCannon makes working with both Jekyll and Hugo easier